Noah-J-Williams/youtube-livestream-browser/README.md

 ## Seed Data & Mocks

-Use the provided script to generate starter Supabase data:
+Use the provided script to generate starter mock data:

 ```bash
 node scripts/seed.mjs
 ```

-This creates `supabase-seed.json` with users, follows, layouts, and alerts mirroring the mock environment.
+This creates `auth-mock-seed.json` with users, follows, layouts, and alerts mirroring the mock environment.

 ## Data Deletion & Policies

 - The footer links to data deletion instructions and YouTube API Terms of Service.
-- Supabase mock endpoints only store minimal metadata locally.
-In production, implement a proper deletion handler that removes rows from `users`, `layouts`, `follows`, and `alerts`.
+- Mock endpoints only store minimal metadata locally.
+In production, implement a proper deletion handler that removes rows from your backing store.

 ## Project Structure